LaxarJS/laxar/docs/manuals/visibility_events.md

 ```

 Another example: the [laxar-show-hide-widget](https://github.com/LaxarJS/ax-show-hide-widget/) contains a directive that measures the contents of an embedded area in order to control an animation.
-Only while the widget is visible should measurement and animation be used, simply switching at all other times.
+Only while the widget is visible should measurement and animation be used, simply switching states at other times.
-For this, the axVisibilityService is used as well.
+For this, the visibility service is used as well.

 ## Controlling Visibility through Events